wisp-forest/docs/docs/accessories/developer/rendering_api.md

 As stated above that Accessories provides a default rendering for items that have yet to registered.
 This can be manipulated using the `AccessoryRenderTransformations` data component {WIP TODO: ADD LINK} for use with Data driven Accessories.

-New slots will need to implement there own using the `DefaultAccessoryRenderer#registerHelper` method for the Default renderer to render anything which is just a generic helper to transform the renderer to the slots location on the entity.
+New slots will need to implement their own using the `DefaultAccessoryRenderer#registerHelper` method for the Default renderer to render anything which is just a generic helper to transform the renderer to the slots location on the entity.

+The only way for one to disable the Default Rendering for a given Accessory is by using the `AccessoriesRendererRegistry#registerNoRenderer` or adjusting the Data Component if actively toggled on